pkarsy/rfboot/usb2rf/README.md

 ### Upload the precompiled usb2rf.hex file
 Normally you dont need/want to do that independently, as this is part of the [Installation](../help/Installation.md).
-OK, If rftool knows the module, it is just a
+OK, If rftool knows the module (rftool addport), it is just a
 ```sh
 > make sendHex
 ```